 Ardie Morris - Treasurer

-Ardie has over 17 years experience in accounting and finance.
-He has held senior management positions in private business, public practice and state owned corporations.
-He is a strategic thinker with strong commercial application and enjoys building relationships to deliver great outcomes.
-Ardie has a strong desire to contribute to community groups, such as Hunter Writers Centre, to foster creativity especially among our next generation of writers – our kids.
+Ardie is a Finance Executive with over 18 years’ experience in Accounting and Finance.
+He commence his career at PwC as a business advisor then moved to Bankwest and later Commonwealth Bank of Australia, where he held numerous senior management and executive finance positions in both the retail and corporate and commercial bank.
+Currently employed as the Group Manager for Business Engagement at Hunter Water Corporation.
+Ardie is a strategic thinker with strong commercial application and enjoys building relationships to deliver great outcomes.
+He has a strong desire to contribute to community groups, such as Hunter Writers Centre, to foster creativity especially among our next generation of writers – our kids.
 He moved to Newcastle with his family after they fell in love with the city, beaches and surroundings.
 A busy father, he enjoys any opportunity to go surfing to recharge and connect with the ocean.

 Dael Allison - Secretary

 Dael has a Masters Degree in Creative Arts from UTS and is currently undertaking a Doctorate in Creative Writing, University of Newcastle.
 Her research focus on the literature of the Newcastle region and her creative product will be fiction.
 A HWC member for many years she is now more local, after moving from the Taree area to Fingal Bay.
 Her career has included working in earth-building and the visual arts, teaching in secondary schools and TAFE and, more recently, humanitarian work in Indonesia and Kiribati, central Pacific.
 She has won awards for poetry, essay and an unpublished novel, has three volumes of poetry published and works as an editor.